YashB63/GFG-Daily-Questions/README.md

     Your aim is to find the lexicographically smallest string that can be obtained by doing this operation at most once.

+Day 181:

+  Q1: Odd Even Problem:

+  Q2: Largest number in K swaps:

+  Q3: Count number of substrings:

+    Given a string of lowercase alphabets,
+    count all possible substrings
+    (not necessarily distinct) that
+    have exactly k distinct characters.